sachinsenal0x64/mysite/content/barnum-effect-is-a-unkown-fork-in-my-opinion.md

 ```

 You can see its which i use Levenshtein Distance algorithm concept to ( Think like astrological lessons ) .
-Against computer to do this effect (Two Different String Matching), so computers act like barnum effect (which applies specifically to themselves) and its all for good ) finally my goal was you to think in different way nothing more thanks have a nice day.
+Against computer to do this effect (Two Different String Matching), for example computers act like barnum effected object (which applies specifically to themselves) and its all for good ) finally my goal was you to think in different way nothing more thanks have a nice day.